California Reptiles & Amphibians

 Click on a picture for a larger view

-Possibly occuring in California
+Possibly occurring in California

-Adult, Baja California del Sur
+Baja California del Sur

 Reported habitat just west of the Colorado River,